 Emily Siekkinen is a graduate of the University of Florida and earned a Bachelor of Fine Arts degree with a minor in Art History.
 Emily has been working in the arts for over ten years and has been with Octavia Art Gallery since it’s founding in 2008.
 As the sole director for many years, she has organized numerous exhibitions, written accompanying texts, and developed relationships with artists both nationally and internationally.

 Kristina Larson is a graduate of Tufts University and The School of the Museum of Fine Arts, Boston, and earned a Master’s degree in Arts Administration from The Savanna College of Art and Design.
-She is a certified Fine Art Appraiser through the Appraisers Association of America.
-Kristina has held several positions in the arts, including working as a Consultant for the Ministry of Art and Culture, as the Development Specialist for the Contemporary Arts Center’s Whitney White Linen Night fundraiser, and as a Senior Fine Art Consultant with Martin Lawrence Galleries.
-Kristina has been with Octavia Art Gallery in New Orleans since February of 2016.
+She is an Associate Member of the Appraisers Association of America, focusing on modern and contemporary art.
+Kristina has held positions including working as a Consultant for the Ministry of Art and Culture in Morocco, as the Development Specialist for the Contemporary Arts Center's Whitney White Linen Night fundraiser, and as a Senior Fine Art Consultant with Martin Lawrence Galleries.
+Kristina joined Octavia Art Gallery in February 2016.